-We performed procedures related to the Thrift Savings Plan (TSP) account maintenance process while conducting a performance audit at the Federal Retirement Thrift Investment Board's (the Board) Staff (Agency) headquarters.
-Our scope period for testing was February 1, 2016 through February 28, 2017.
+We performed procedures related to the Thrift Savings Plan (TSP) account maintenance process while conducting a performance audit related to activities at the Federal Retirement Thrift Investment Board's Staff (Agency) headquarters.
+Our scope period for testing was January 1, 2020 through December 31, 2020.
 This performance audit consisted of reviewing applicable policies and procedures and testing manual and automated processes and controls, which included interviewing key personnel, reviewing key reports and documentation (Appendix B), and observing selected procedures.

-We experienced certain limitations during the conduct of our audit.
-Consequently, we were unable to complete our procedures over compliance with the following regulations.
-Code of Federal Regulations (CFR), Title 5, Part 1601.12 requires future deposits in the TSP to "be allocated among the TSP Funds based on the most recent contribution allocation on file for the participant."
-During our performance audit, we did not obtain a sufficient number of positive confirmation responses from participants to determine whether the selected contributions were properly distributed to the appropriate fund(s) per the participant's request.
-In addition, 5 CFR 1605.2 requires breakage1 to be calculated and charged on late contributions.
-Because the Agency did not provide supporting documentation for 14 of 58 sampled breakage transactions during our performance audit, we could not determine if those 14 breakage amounts were calculated correctly.
+We experienced certain limitations during the conduct of our performance audit.
+Consequently, we were unable to complete our procedures over compliance with Code of Federal Regulations (CFR), Title 5, Part 1601.12, which requires future deposits in the TSP to "be allocated among the TSP Funds based on the most recent contribution allocation on file for the participant."
+Specifically, we did not obtain a sufficient number of positive confirmation responses from participants to determine whether the selected contributions were properly distributed to the appropriate fund(s) per the participant's request.